 Two rival parishes on the Greek island of Chios engage in a most unusual and dangerous Easter tradition that has been taking place quite possibly since the Ottoman era.
 The churches, which sit on opposite hillsides about 400 meters away from one another, recreate a yearly “Rocket War,” which is exactly what it sounds like.

-Until 1889 real cannons were used in this annual performance, which no one really seems to know the origin of.
-Their cannons outlawed and confiscated, the two churches in question, Angios Marcos and Panaghia Ereithiani, had to resort to homemade bottle rockets that are produced throughout the year for the fiery spectacle that draws a high number of tourists.
+Until 1889, real cannons were used in this annual performance, which no one really seems to know the origin of.
+After their cannons were outlawed and confiscated, the two churches in question, Angios Marcos and Panaghia Ereithiani, had to resort to homemade bottle rockets.
+These fiery weapons are produced throughout the year for the blazing spectacle that draws a high number of tourists.